alex873110/python-project-49/README.md

 `brain-progression` or `brain-prime` in terminal.

 # About project
-brain_games project with math games, for check you ability to calculate(brain-calc),
+Brain games project with math games, for check you ability to calculate(brain-calc),
 find greatest common divider(brain-gcd),
 understand arithmetic progression(brain-progression),